riyanardyanto/c5-spa-dashboard/README.md

 - `ca_bundle` — optional path to a PEM file containing CA certificates to trust.
 If present, this file will be used in preference to `verify_ssl`.

+**Automatic certificate download**: If `verify_ssl = True` and `ca_bundle` is not set, the application will automatically download the server's certificate on first use and save it as `server_cert.pem` in the application folder (or exe directory for compiled executables).
+This provides secure SSL verification without manual certificate management.

 Example `config.ini`:

 ```ini